AleXXandreAutran/Principal-curves/README.md

 ## Limitations

 This implementation learns **one global curve**.
 On data made of separated clusters, the curve may connect clusters artificially.
-This is expected: the method is designed to summarize a global geometry, not to perform clustering directly.

 For clustering, one can combine principal curves with density-based criteria, local unimodality tests, or density-valley separators.

 ## Scientific context